lelanthran/libxcgi/examples/pubsub/README.pubsub.md

 # Generic PubSub Implementation

-(TODO: Ensure that all the fields have unique names across all endpoints.
-This makes it easier to parse in the program (for example, 'group-name' must always contain the group-name, instead of using 'name' for the group name in one endpoint and 'gname' for the group name in another endpoint).

 ## Authentication
 Initially I had intended to rely on user authentication via the http spec, now I am reconsidering doing the auth in the program itself.